JetBrains/kotlin/FAQ.md

 ### Q: How do I specify a custom Objective-C prefix/name for my Kotlin framework?

-A: Use the `-module_name` compiler option or matching Gradle DSL statement, i.e.
+A: Use the `-module-name` compiler option or matching Gradle DSL statement, i.e.

 <div class="sample" markdown="1" theme="idea" mode="groovy">